Parameter Analysis and Optimization of Layer Fidelity for Quantum Processor Benchmarking at Scale: Protocol for finding the optimal 1D chain of N qubits

 A key test of our protocol is whether it outperforms a randomly selected chain.
-To evaluate this, we compare the best $N$-qubit chain identified by our method to three randomly selected $N$ qubit chains on two devices: $ibm\_marrakesh$ (Heron R2, 156 qubits) and $ibm\_brisbane$ (Eagle R3, 127 qubits).
-The results demonstrate a clear advantage of the proposed method, as the estimated best chains significantly outperformed their random counterparts.
-Specifically, the best chains identified by our protocol measured EPLG values of $3.2 \times 10^{-3}$ for $ibm\_marrakesh$ and $1.4 \times 10^{-2}$ for $ibm\_brisbane$, 70\% and 40\% lower than the best performing random chains, respectively (see Fig.~\ref{fig:fig1} (a) and (b)).
+To evaluate this, we compare the best $N=100$ qubit chain identified by our method to three randomly selected $N$ qubit chains on two processors: Heron R2 ($ibm\_marrakesh$, 156 qubits) and Eagle R3 ($ibm\_brisbane$, 127 qubits).
+The results

+demonstrate a clear advantage of the proposed method, as the estimated best chains significantly outperformed their random counterparts.
+Specifically, the best chains identified by our protocol measured EPLG values 70\% and 40\% lower than the best performing random chains for Heron R2 and Eagle R3, respectively (see Fig.~\ref{fig:fig3} (a) and (b)).

 In addition to comparing against random chains, we also examine the relative performance of the grid and isolated strategies.
-We count the frequencies of occurence for each chain and strategy and normalize them by the total counts.
+We count the frequencies of occurrence for each chain and strategy and normalize them by the total counts.
 By construction, one might expect chain $A$, selected by the grid strategy, to consistently yield the lowest EPLG within set $S$.
 However, a detailed comparison of the EPLG of chain $A$ against those of chains $B, C, D, E,$ and $F$ reveals that the highest-performing chain can originate from other candidates in the set as well.
-Daily data collected over 104 days shows that on Eagle R3 processors, the grid strategy identified the best-performing chain in $70\%$ of cases, with chain $A$ exhibiting the lowest EPLG in half of those instances.
-On Heron processors, the performance of both strategies was more evenly distributed: the grid strategy identified the best-performing chain in $60\%$ of cases, with chain $A$ exhibiting the lowest EPLG in a third of those cases (see Fig.~\ref{fig:fig1} (d)).
-These results align with expectations.
-The grid strategy, which accounts for crosstalk through layer fidelity RB, makes more accurate predictions on Eagle R3 processors, where crosstalk is significant.
-On Heron processors, however, performance for both strategies is similar, since the tunable coupling architecture reduces crosstalk \cite{heronr2.2}.
+Daily data collected over 104 days shows that on Eagle R3 processors, the grid strategy identified the best-performing chain in $70\%$ of cases, with chain $A$ exhibiting the lowest EPLG in most instances.
+On Heron R2 processors, the performance of both strategies was more evenly distributed: the grid strategy identified the best-performing chain in $60\%$ of cases, with chain $A$ exhibiting the lowest EPLG in a third of those cases (see Fig.~\ref{fig:fig1} (d)).
+These trends are consistent with device characteristics: the grid strategy provides more accurate predictions when crosstalk is significant (Eagle R3), while both strategies perform similarly when crosstalk is reduced (Heron R2) \cite{heronr2.2}.